HL7/bulk-data/input/pagecontent/index.md

 * Clinical data such as the [US Core Data for Interoperability](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi), as profiled in [US Core](http://www.hl7.org/fhir/us/core/)
 * Financial data such as the Patient, ExplanationOfBenefit, Coverage, and Claim resources profiled in [Centers for Medicare & Medicaid Services Blue Button IG](https://bluebutton.cms.gov)
 * Terminology data, such as the CodeSystem and ValueSet resources stored in a [FHIR terminology service](https://hl7.org/fhir/terminology-service.html)
+* Provider directory information, such as Organization, Location, Practitioner, PractitionerRole, HealthcareService, and Endpoint resources

 ### FHIR Asynchronous Bulk Interaction Pattern